 And then, secondly, you must be quick to obey God’s word.
 It is not enough simply to read the Bible or to hear it preached on Sundays.
 You must do what it says.
 God’s word is, well, God’s word.
 It is what God is saying to you.
 You cannot submit to God’s authority in your life without obeying God’s word.

 How do you deal with God’s delays in your life?
 Do what David did.
-Serve where you are.
+Serve God where you are.
 Continue to seek God’s will.
 Be quick to respond to God’s word.

 Think about Jesus for a moment.
-Jesus went into the cave.
+Jesus also went into the cave.
 He was crucified, dead and buried in the tomb.
 That was a dark day for his disciples.
 All of their hopes and dreams were crushed when Christ was crucified.
 All of their future plans lay buried in the tomb with Jesus.
 The view from the cave was pretty bleak that day.
-But three days later Jesus rose from the dead and fulfilled God’s plan for the ages.
+But three days later Jesus rose triumphant from the grave and fulfilled God’s plan for the ages.

-So when your life seems off course, and certain dreams or plans lay shattered at your feet, remember that God is still God.
+When your life seems off course, when certain dreams or plans lay shattered at your feet, remember that God is still God.
 He has good plans for your life.
 The view from the cave is not all that God has for you.
-Even if you are in the cave due to your own sin or foolish mistakes, no matter how bad you may mess things up, God is still bigger than your sin or mistakes.
+Even if you are in the cave due to your own sin or foolish mistakes, no matter how bad you or I may mess things up, God is still bigger than our sin or mistakes.
 He will fulfill his plans for your life if you will trust and follow him.
-What do you do when you find yourself in the cave?
-Keep serving.
-Keep seeking.
-Keep following God’s Word.

 © Ray Fowler